Procedures and Criteria for Summer Research Projects Reviewed by the CURI Advisory Committee

 - The Advisory Panel will aim for diversity in disciplines funded.

-- We will give preference to research proposals that align with the faculty member’s scholarly activity.
+- We will give preference to research proposals that align and contribute to the faculty member’s scholarly activity.
 This program is not for independent study.

 - We expect proposals to specify the benefit to the student.
 CURI’s goal is to support authentic collaborations between faculty and students, not projects that put the student in the role of simply a worker.

-- We will look for the potential for disseminating the results of the summer’s research.
+- We will look for the potential of the project to contribute to scholarship beyond what is already known and for the dissemination of the results of the summer’s research.

 - Ultimately we will only fund projects for which students apply.
 If you have someone already in mind the student must still complete the online application.